mikemajesty/cooldatagridview/README.md

 ![alt tag](http://i64.tinypic.com/2961a89.png)

 # one more
-If you wnat to hide a colmun of datagridview you can use
+If you want to hide a column of datagridview you can use

 ![alt tag](http://i68.tinypic.com/21bkk1t.png)